The Long Journey to Delhi…and the Greeting Upon Arrival

 It is the sum of all humanity.

-We cruised the river (twice) and the sights were impressive—men and women bathing in the holy waters of the Ganges, religious ceremonies on the banks, and tented encampments surrounded by camels are not movie sets, they are reality.
+We cruised the river (twice) and the sights were impressive—men and women bathing in the holy waters of the Ganges, religious ceremonies on the banks, and tented encampments surrounded by camels that are not movie sets…they are simply the reality of Varanasi.

 After our first full day outing in the City, Puneet urged us to freshen up and meet him in the lobby.
 From there he led us outside for one of the most touching occasions in a journey that was filled with touching occasions, a Hindu ceremony performed by two priests, celebrating our 48 years of marriage.